Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Introduction

 \section{Introduction}

-As an important problem in social network analysis, the Influence Maximization (IM)~\cite{kempe2003im, TKDE18_li2018influence_survey, lihui2023_influence_survey, TKDD23_li2023survey} aims to identify a small set of social users as the seed users in a given social network to achieve maximum influence spread, i.e., the expected number of users would be influenced by the seed users.
-Addressing IM problems is of great significance for understanding complex influence propagation patterns of real-world social networks, which is beneficial to many applications, such as viral marketing \cite{nguyen2016SSA, AAAI2018_tang}, outbreak detection \cite{leskovec2007CELF, AAAI2024_neophytou}, and disinformation monitoring \cite{budak2011limiting, sharma2021network}.
+\IEEEPARstart{A}s an important problem in social network analysis, the Influence Maximization (IM)~\cite{kempe2003im, TKDE18_li2018influence_survey, lihui2023_influence_survey, TKDD23_li2023survey} aims to identify a small set of users as the seed users in a social network to achieve maximum influence spread, i.e., the expected number of users would be activated by the seed users in an influence propagation process.
+Solving IM problems is of great significance for understanding complex influence propagation patterns of real-world social networks, which is beneficial to many applications, such as viral marketing \cite{AAAI2018_tang, TKDE_teng_2024_multi}, outbreak detection \cite{leskovec2007CELF, AAAI2024_neophytou}, and disinformation monitoring \cite{budak2011limiting, sharma2021network}.